The New Statesman, 1987

 The show was written specifically for Rik Mayall at his own request.
-Very much of it’s time it satirised the Conservative Government of the time.
+Very much of it’s time it satirised the Conservative Government of the day.

 The New Statesman was pricipally a Yorkshire Television production for ITV, although two of the specials one in 1988 and one in 1994 were made by the BBC (one of which was an episode for Comic Relief).